pbofficial/apigee-multipart-utils/README.md

   * application/x-www-form-urlencoded (default)
   * multipart/form-data
   * text/plain

-You need to send data in ‘multipart/form-data’ in case of data being submitted has file content (<input type=”file”>) with some other text components.
+You need to send data in ‘multipart/form-data’ request, if the data being submitted has file content *<input type=”file”>* with some other text components.
 In Apigee, there is a seamless support for parsing and creating POST requests with encoding form-urlencoded and text/plain (which can include json or xml content depending upon the Content-Type header).
 However, when it comes to creating or parsing ‘multipart/form-data’ requests, it is often the case that you end up writing custom code.

 Following are two scenarios which may arise with ‘multipart/form-data‘ requests –
   * Scenario 1: The back-end expects a ‘multipart/form-data’ request and you need to create such a request from Apigee
   * Scenario 2: Any client which sends a request to Apigee, can send a ‘multipart/form-data’ request and you need to parse the request in order to extract or manipulate individual text fields/files

 Let’s discuss both these scenarios in detail below.

 ------------------------
 ## Scenario 1
 ------------------------

 Let’s say, the client makes an application/json type POST request to Apigee containing Base64 encoded string of the actual pdf file along with other string fields.
 The Apigee target expects a multipart/form-data request with the raw binary pdf file and remaining text fields.
 This means that the json request from client needs to be transformed into ‘multipart/form-data’ which has one file input containing the raw pdf and other text inputs.
 To handle this scenario, we've used Mime4J library for payload creation.
 [James Mime4J](https://github.com/apache/james-mime4j)